gv1shnu/MatrixChat/README.md

-# Matrix Pulse
+# Matrix Chat

-Matrix Pulse is a web application that allows users to chat with each others.
+Matrix Chat is a web application that allows users to chat with each others.

 ## Contributing